top of page

 Twynette Solomon, a native of Fort Worth, Texas, has dedicated over 15 years to serving the Dallas-Fort Worth Metroplex community.
 As a Fort Worth Metropolitan YMCA board member and an integral member of the organization's philanthropy committee, Solomon has demonstrated her commitment to improving the lives of those around her.

 Solomon has faced her share of challenges and setbacks and understands many women’s struggles.
-Her journey has fueled her passion to empower and support other women in overcoming their obstacles.
-Through her involvement in various initiatives, Solomon has assisted numerous women in the homeless community in their efforts to rebuild and improve their lives.
+Her journey has fueled her passion to empower and support others in overcoming their obstacles.
+Through her involvement in various initiatives, Solomon has assisted numerous individuals in the homeless community in their efforts to rebuild and improve their lives.

-In May 2024, Solomon received the Birdville ISD Helping Hands Award for staff and is confirmed as a speaker at the 2024 Birdville ISD Transportation Inservice.
-Her hobbies include bowling, outreach, and traveling.
-She also sponsors a child in Honduras through her church, Hillside Community Church, and is a recognized “accident-free” bus driver for local school districts.
-Additionally, she is the mother of five children who believes that structure in the home contributes to family cohesion.
+In May 2024, Solomon was honored with the Birdville ISD Helping Hands Award and was selected as a speaker for the 2024 Birdville ISD Transportation Inservice.
+She finds joy in bowling, community outreach, and traveling, and sponsors a child in Honduras through her church, Hillside Community Church.
+Known locally as an “accident-free” bus driver, she proudly serves local school districts and is a devoted mother of five, guided by the belief that structure and love at home build the foundation for strong families.

 Yesha pic.jpg